Sri Paabahareshwarar Vadathillai

 Other Deities

 Apart from the main sanctums of Sri Paapahareshwarar and Goddess Maragadhambigai, the temple houses several other deities in beautifully consecrated shrines, following the Shaiva Agama tradition.
 Sri Vinayagar and Sri Narthana Vinayagar (Dancing Ganesha) are worshipped at the entrance, blessing devotees with wisdom and obstacle-free paths.
-Lord Subramaniyar (Murugan) stands resplendent with His consorts Valli and Deivanai, radiating valor and grace.
+Sri Subramaniyar (Murugan) stands resplendent with His consorts Valli and Deivanai, radiating valor and grace and Sri Palaniandavar.
 The Navagrahas (Nine Planetary Deities) are enshrined for astrological balance and wellbeing.
-The temple also features shrines for Lord Dhakshinamoorthy (the divine Guru), Lingodbhavar (symbolizing Shiva’s cosmic infinity), Durga, Sandikeswarar, and the majestic Nataraja, whose cosmic dance signifies creation and dissolution.
+The temple also features shrines for Lord Dhakshinamoorthy (the divine Guru), Sri Lingodbhavar (symbolizing Shiva’s cosmic infinity), Sri Durga, Sri Sandikeswarar, and the majestic Sri Nataraja, whose cosmic dance signifies creation and dissolution.
 All rituals and pujas are performed in accordance with traditional Agamic principles, preserving the sacredness and vibrational power of this ancient temple.

 How to reach